-When comparing your Aspirations Summary Code, which is a summary of each of the daydream occupations you listed, to the three-letter Summary Code based on your assessment results, it was found that there are a lot of similarities between the two codes.
+When comparing your Aspirations Summary Code, which is a summary of each of the daydream occupations you listed, to the three-letter Summary Code based on your assessment results, it was found that they have the same first letter.
 It is very likely that the occupations listed earlier in this report include jobs that interest you.
 As a result, you may not need to do much additional exploring to find an occupation that may be a good fit for you.
 However, you can always review your occupations list again.